 For many people, the holidays are typically a time of happiness, fun, parties, and get-togethers with family and friends.
 However, for far too many people, it is also a time to use alcohol and other drugs.
 For those in recovery from addiction, even being in a room with family or friends who are partying can be dangerous.
 Social situations and peer pressure can make it difficult to avoid relapse.
 However, it’s possible to stay sober when spending time with family over the holidays.
-At The San Antonio Recovery Center, we understand that you likely want to know the answer to your questions about how families can deal with addiction over the holidays.
-Our caring staff is available to help individuals and their families get through the holidays and get their lives back on track.
+At San Antonio Recovery Center, we understand that you likely want to know the answer to your questions about how families can deal with addiction during the holidays.
+Our caring staff is available to help individuals and their families get through the holidays and get their lives back on track through our family therapy program.

 Discover several ways to avoid drug and alcohol abuse during the holidays and reach out for help from San Antonio Recovery Center today.